Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 Part 1 of this series explored how power shapes organisational and architectural decision making by reviewing definitions, laws of power and more.
 This article focuses on knowledge.

-We say we need to know and understand the context to build systems, however What does it mean to know something?
+We say we need to know and understand the context to build systems, what does it mean to know something?
 What does it mean to know something in the context of an architectural and system design decision?

 ![ingredients-of-a-decision]({{site.images}}/2025/kp-ada-talk.png)